trychlos/pwix-field/README.md

 An ordered collection of `Field.Def` objects.

-It should be instanciated by the caller with a list of fields definitions as plain javascript objects.
+It should be instanciated by the caller with a list or an array of fields definitions as plain javascript objects.

 ```js
     app.fieldsSet = new Field.Set(